-4.34.
-As soon as the emergency has been declared, the prompt implementation of the protection strategy is paramount to provide the best level of protection under the circumstances, even if very little information is available, as may be the case during the urgent response phase.
+Implementation of the protection strategy in the transition phase the circumstances, even if very little information is available, as may be the case during the urgent response phase.
 As the emergency evolves, and particularly during the transition phase, more information on the circumstances that led to the emergency and its consequences will become available.
 The implementation of the protection strategy should be continually reassessed, and the protection strategy should be adapted on the basis of the prevailing conditions [5].